msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 # Ethics of sympathy

-Observing this tension is relevant to discussing the ethical standing of sympathy.
-In recent years several authors have worried about sympathy's validity and reliability: does it track what it purports to, and can it ever succeed?
+This tension between everyday and theoretical convictions has implications for the ethics of sympathy.
+Recent authors have worried about sympathy's reliability: does it track what it purports to, and can it ever succeed?

 Peter Goldie is a prominent critic.
-He spells out our capacity for sympathy in terms of imaginative perspective-shifting.
-Goldie thinks that when Zaynab sympathises with Hisham, Zaynab is imagining _being_ Hisham.
+He spells out sympathy in terms of imaginative perspective-shifting.
+Goldie thinks that when Zaynab sympathises with Hisham, Zaynab imagines _being_ Hisham.
 In such an imaginative project, Zaynab becomes aware of imagined feelings she assigns to Hisham.
-Goldie's account entails that, strictly, it isn't Hisham's feeling Zaynab is aware of, but an imagined counterpart---indeed, a mediator.
-This is why Goldie feels compelled to conclude that Zaynab's sympathy is prone to distort Hisham's psychology: there always will be factors we leave out of such imaginative engagement---for instance, it matters that a feeling arose _in Hisham_ instead of Zaynab [@goldie2011ac, p.
+Strictly, Zaynab isn't aware of Hisham's feeling, but of an imagined counterpart---a mediator.
+Hence Goldie concludes that sympathy is prone to distort: there always will be some factors left out of such imaginative engagement [@goldie2011ac, p.
 14; @goldie2005aa].
-Trying to apprehend one particular feeling by apprehending another, merely similar feeling _necessarily_ falls short.
+Trying to apprehend one feeling by apprehending a similar but different one _necessarily_ falls short.

-But if sympathy were an immediate awareness of another person's mental state then Goldie's worry would not arise.
-No doubt it may be difficult to exercise our capacity for sympathy.
-Similarly, it can be hard to exercise our capacity for sight---seeing the farm animals on a dim-lit country road after dusk is far from easy.
-The point is that, if sympathy is a capacity for feeling someone else's feelings immediately, then it is at least in principle possible to succeed.
+But if sympathy gave immediate awareness of another person's state, then Goldie's worry would not arise.
+No doubt it may be difficult to exercise our capacity for sympathy, just as it can be hard to exercise our capacity for sight---seeing the farm animals on a dim-lit country road after dusk is far from easy.
+If sympathy is a capacity for feeling someone else's feelings immediately, it is at least possible to succeed.

-This is one reason why the discussion over whether sympathising involves a mediating feeling or not matters.
-If sympathy is always mediated by some feelings originating in us, then Goldie's concerns arise; but if it's not, then sympathising may be among the most valuable ways of directly relating to others.
+This is why my earlier discussion of sympathy matters.
+If sympathy were always mediated by some feelings originating in us, then Goldie's concerns would arise.
+If not, then sympathising might just be an invaluable way of relating to others.

 # Conclusions